achilleas-k/BrianDROID/README.md

 Note that the apk directory should contain two files, ``BrianDROID-debug-unaligned.apk`` and ``BrianDROID-release-unsigned.apk``.
 The former is automatically signed during the build process by the debug key.
-Since Android apps must be signed to be installed, this allows the app to be installed without issue.
+Since Android apps must be signed to be installed, the unsigned APK will fail to install and debug-unaligned file allows the app to be installed without issue.
+Debug signed files should never be used for distribution.
-Since the app isn't meant for distribution, there is no need to go through the signing process.
+Since the app isn't meant for official distribution, there is no need to go through the signing process.

+One may wish to zipalign the APK before installing by running ``zipalign -f -v 4 build/apk/BrianDROID-debug-unaligned.apk ./BrianDROID.apk`` (see http://developer.android.com/tools/help/zipalign.html ) and installing the resulting aligned file instead.